dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-administrators/faq.rst

 Are the binaries compiled for advanced Instruction Set Architectures?
 =====================================================================

 Binaries are compiled for basic ISAs.
+As of April 2014, it means pentium_pro on Intel and sparcv8+ on SPARC.

 In most cases, performance is not significantly improved by compiling for advanced ISAs.
 For those cases where it is, we usually provide cpu-optimized libraries.

 If you know of a specific binary that would benefit from cpu-specific optimizations, feel free to contact this package's maintainer and ask about it.